 When comparing credit cards, you’ll notice some carry a higher rate than others.
-So how exactly do credit card companies determine what interest rate to charge?
+So how exactly do credit card issuers determine what interest rate to charge?
 Several factors impact the rate, including your credit history.

 The interest rate is the amount of risk the credit card company carries by extending credit to you.
 Someone with a good to excellent credit score can often obtain a credit card with a lower interest rate than someone with poor credit.

 Rewards cards also come with a higher APR to compensate for the benefits they provide.
 Of course, you may be able to find an exception to the rule if you do enough research.
 To qualify for a credit card with a lower interest rate, maintain a good credit score.
 If yours needs work, focus on improving your credit and in a year or two, you’ll get offers for credit cards with better rates.

-While you don’t need to know details of how interest is calculated to pay your credit card bills, it does help to give you an understanding of what you’re paying each month.
+While you don’t need to know details of how to calculate credit card interest to pay your credit card bills, it does help to give you an understanding of what you’re paying each month.
 Once you realize how interest rates work and all of the terms associated with them, you’ll be more aware of the true cost of the purchases you make.